 In the 1930s the US military needed deep-water ports, and West Oakland was selected because it had an old commercial ship-building facility.
 From 1940 to its closure in 1999, the Oakland Army Base sustained jobs and quality of life in the thriving African-American community of West Oakland.
 The conversion of the former Army Base and naval supply centers, which together are the size of 200 football fields, is one of the biggest redevelopment projects ever to happen in Oakland.
 It has the potential of generating thousands of jobs for the city of Oakland and being the home to new businesses and expanding established businesses.
 The City and Port are now negotiating with a developer to reach a development agreement for the property.
-Now in the hands of the City and Port of Oakland, who are coordinating with a developer to reach a development.
-Of the many proposed land uses for the redeveloped area, some ideas have included a 90 acre auto mall, hotel and office development, recycling center, infrastructure for port movement such as warehouse and distribution facilities, and large retail outlets.
+Now in the hands of the City and Port of Oakland, who are coordinating with a developer to reach a development agreement with the developer, the mostly industrially-zoned land is now slotted for redevelopment.